 7 Raise awareness by discussing matters of public interest relating to equality at parental events HT/ Deputy Research matters of public interest, arrange a coffee morning, ensure parents are informed in advance, raise awareness and discuss subject or matter with parents.
 July 2024 8 Continue with Special days for pupils to celebrate, respect and raise awareness for diversity by Introducing culture days and further develop and embed wellbeing days.
 Personal Development Lead & Head of Wellbeing Arrange culture and wellbeing days.
-Arrange mental health awareness days Embed this practice by producing an annual cycle Seek feedback from staff and pupils July 2024

-9 Recognising Girls are a minority within the school and we will provide additional opportunities for social Head of Wellbeing Continue to arrange social interactions for girls within the school.
-Monitor with feedback July 2024 interactions.
+Arrange mental health awareness days Embed this practice by producing an annual cycle Seek feedback from staff and pupils July 2024 minority we will sing Girls are a / within the school and provide additional Inities for social Head of Wellbeing Continue to arrange social interactions for girls within the school.
+Monitor with feedback July 2024 interact